 Comprehensive examination results shall be reported as pass or fail.
 If a student fails the exam, she/he will meet with her/his advisor to devise a plan for preparing to retake it.
 When the advisor and the student agree that the plan has been completed, the advisor will give approval for a second attempt.
-If a student fails a second time, a small committee including the academic advisor, the program director or a designated faculty member, and the Senior Vice President for Academic Affairs/Dean of Faculty will meet prior to a third attempt.
+If a student fails a second time, a small committee including the academic advisor, the program director or a designated faculty member, and the Dean of Students will meet prior to a third attempt.
 The committee may review the student's academic history; including transcripts, reflection and practice points, and previous comprehensive exams to determine if any reasonable accommodations are warranted for a third attempt.
 If deemed by the committee as warranted, the nature of the accommodation will be determined with input from the student.

-If a student fails on the third attempt, she/he may petition to take the comprehensive exam for a fourth time by submitting a formal written request to the Senior Vice President for Academic Affairs/Dean of Faculty.
+If a student fails on the third attempt, she/he may petition to take the comprehensive exam for a fourth time by submitting a formal written request to the Dean of Students.
 Students repeating the exam must do so within one year of the previous attempt.